dhylands/projects/ReadMe.txt

 This is my personal source code repository.

-The source code contained within this repository is released under either the GPL or BSD licenses.
+The source code contained within this repository is released under either the GPL (version 2 only) or BSD licenses.

 Enjoy.